 During the second quarter of 2012, we sent a notice as required by the Tax Sharing Agreement to KBR requesting the appointment of an arbitrator in accordance with the terms of the Tax Sharing Agreement.
 This request asked the arbitrator to find that KBR owes us \$256 million pursuant to the Tax Sharing Agreement.
 KBR denied that it owes us any amount and asserted instead that we owe KBR certain amounts under the Tax Sharing Agreement.
 KBR also asserted that they believe the Master Separation Agreement controls this matter and demanded arbitration under that agreement.
-On July 10, 2012, we filed suit in the District Court of Harris County, Texas, seeking to compel KBR to arbitrate this dispute in accordance with the provisions of the Tax Sharing Agreement, rather than the Master Separation Agreement.
-KBR filed a cross-motion seeking to compel arbitration under the Master Separation Agreement.
+On July 10, 2012, we filed suit in the District Court of Harris County, Texas, seeking to compel KBR to arbitrate this dispute in accordance with the provisions of the Tax Sharing Agreement.
 In September 2012, the court denied our motion and granted KBR's motion to compel arbitration under the Master Separation Agreement.
 We have filed a notice of appeal, which is pending.
 No anticipated recovery amounts or liabilities related to this matter have been recognized in the consolidated financial statements.